saulcov/PokeWebApp_old/README.md

 Vectorization.py
 is used to turn an array of tokens to a dictionary, which will be treated as a vector, by default it returns a dictionary (token : raw count).
 Can also provide other common term-frequency measures such as: relative frequency, log normalization, and double k-normalization.
 As defined on (https://en.wikipedia.org/wiki/Tf–idf)

+InvertedIndex.py
+is used to continously populate an indverted index, containing pairs (tokens : [Doc list]).
+When closed it saves itself into a pickle, as demonstraded by running testing() then testing2().